coolbuddy1992/aws-lex-web-ui-master/lex-web-ui/README.md

   import LexRuntime from 'aws-sdk/clients/lexruntime';
   import Polly from 'aws-sdk/clients/polly';

-  import { Plugin as LexWebUi, Store as LexWebUiStore } from 'aws-lex-web-ui';
+  import { Plugin as LexWebUi, Store as LexWebUiStore } from 'aws-lex-web-ui-master';

   Vue.use(Vuex);
   Vue.use(Vuetify);